bgamari/ghc-wiki-import/commentary/compiler/derive-functor.md

     T6 :: T a (b,b)            -- No!  'b' is constrained
 ```

+>
+>
-For derived `Foldable` and `Traversable` instances, a data type cannot use function types.
-This restriction does not apply to derived `Functor` instances, however.
+> This restriction does not apply to derived `Foldable` instances.
+See the following section for more details.
+>
+>

-### Proposal: relax universality check for `DeriveFoldable`
+### Relaxed universality check for `DeriveFoldable`

-In the Requirements for legal instances section, restriction 5 applies to `DeriveFunctor`, `DeriveFoldable`, and `DeriveTraversable` alike.
+`DeriveFunctor` and `DeriveTraversable` cannot be used with data types that use existential constraints, since the type signatures of `fmap` and `traverse` make this impossible.
 However, `Foldable` instances are unique in that they do not produce constraints, but only consume them.
-Therefore, it is permissible to derive `Foldable` instances for constrained data types (e.g., GADTs), so restriction 5 should be lifted for `DeriveFoldable`.
+Therefore, it is permissible to derive `Foldable` instances for constrained data types (e.g., GADTs).